 Whether or not the pandemic is over is yet to be seen.
 One thing we do know is that the damage done was not just physical but mental and emotional.
-The toll taken on all ages of worrying about near invisible germs that must be dodged, washed away, and avoided at all costs has left us a people suffering from post traumatic stress.
+The toll taken on all ages of worrying about nearly invisible germs that must be dodged, washed away, and avoided at all costs has left us a people suffering from post-traumatic stress.
 And many are still locked in the headspace, still as afraid as a year ago.
 For those who have tried to move on, there are constant reminders–the vaccinated, the unvaccinated, rules of masks, whether schools can open.
 Most areas of the country and the world at large are still reeling from the aftershock or still caught in the tangle of fear.

 Fear and Anxiety